Hening Lin, Ph.D.Tri-Institutional Associate Professor

 Department of Chemistry and Chemical Biology

 Cells carry out numerous chemical reactions to achieve diverse biological functions.
 For example, phosphorylation of proteins is involved in many cell signaling processes, and histone acetylation and methylation provide epigenetic control.
-Of all the reactions that posttranslationally modify proteins, nicotinamide adenine dinucleotide (NAD)-consuming reactions stand out as they not only control many biological processes including transcription, aging, DNA repair, mitosis and telomere maintenance, but they also display very interesting chemistry.
+Of all the reactions that posttranslationally modify proteins, nicotinamide adenine dinucleotide (NAD)-consuming reactions control many biological processes, including transcription, aging, DNA repair, mitosis and telomere maintenance, but they also display unique chemistry.
 Dr. Lin’s research focuses on NAD-consuming reactions in eukaryotic cells.
 His laboratory combines organic synthesis, biochemistry and genetics to discover new reactions that consume NAD and new biological pathways that are regulated by known or new NAD-consuming reactions.

 - Zhang, Y. et al. Diphthamide biosynthesis requires an organic radical generated by an iron–sulphur enzyme.
 Nature, 465, 891–896 (2010).